-- 5.62 To maintain consistency with previous studies the benefits and risks associated with each option were assessed against the same risk and benefit criteria as were used in developing the Economic Case within the Strategic Outline Case [SOC WS Atkins May 2013].
-These are set out in Appendix 22. - 5.63 It is acknowledged that the range of risks and benefits criteria is broad at this stage and quite correctly reflects the significance of site selection on the performance of the Future Hospital. - 5.64 This has been mitigated through the use of criteria weighting developed in conjunction with the States of Jersey project team and which secured Project Board approval on 17th March 2015, included within Appendix 22. - 5.65 Option evaluation was completed through a formal workshop held on the 26th March 2015 facilitated by a Gleeds specialist Risk Manager. - 5.66 The evaluation group was constituted independently to those responsible for the development of the risk and benefits model so as to draw on a wider blend of expertise and on-island familiarity and also to avoid any potential bias possible through foreknowledge of model weightings. - 5.67 The group included representatives of the Gleeds technical team, on-island advisors, and a HSSD representative. - 5.68 In advance of any scoring the Evaluation Group received a presentation of the proposals for each site along with an explanation of the underlying principles, opportunities and challenges encountered which ensured that they were clear over the relative merits of each site option. - 5.69 The Evaluation Groups findings have been used to establish:
+- 5.67 To maintain consistency with previous studies the benefits and risks associated with each option were assessed against the same risk and benefit criteria as were used in developing the Economic Case within the Strategic Outline Case [SOC WS Atkins May 2013].
+These are set out in Appendix 22. - 5.68 It is acknowledged that the range of risks and benefits criteria is broad at this stage and quite correctly reflects the significance of site selection on the performance of the Future Hospital.

-- The relative benefit and risk adjusted scores for each option and overall option rankings in Part C of this report; - A ratio of the weighted findings compared with the NPV of each option as emerging from the GEM model; and - An overall ranking of the options in terms of risk, benefit and NPV. - 5.70 Further levels of sensitivity analysis were completed by the Project's Financial Advisor EY to assess the reliability of our findings.
+- 5.69 This has been mitigated through the use of criteria weighting developed in conjunction with the States of Jersey project team and which secured Project Board approval on 17th March 2015, included within Appendix 22. - 5.70 Option evaluation was completed through a formal workshops held on the 26th March 2015 and 22nd September 2015.
+In each case the workshops were facilitated by Gleeds as the Lead Advisor. - 5.71 The evaluation group was constituted independently to those responsible for the development of the risk and benefits model so as to draw on a wider blend of expertise and on-island familiarity and also to avoid any potential bias possible through foreknowledge of model weightings. - 5.72 The group included representatives of the Gleeds technical team, on-island advisors, and HSSD representatives. - 5.73 In advance of any scoring, the Evaluation Group received a presentation of the proposals for each site along with an explanation of the underlying principles, opportunities and challenges encountered which ensured that they were clear over the relative merits of each site option. - 5.74 The Evaluation Groups findings have been used to establish: - The relative benefit and risk adjusted scores for each option and overall option rankings in Part C of this report; - A ratio of the weighted findings compared with the NPV of each option as emerging from the GEM model; and - An overall ranking of the options in terms of risk, benefit and NPV. - 5.75 Further levels of sensitivity analysis were completed by the Project's Financial Advisor EY to assess the reliability of our findings.
 These are included in Part C of this report.